Learning Outcomes

 A payment made by the firm to a third party on behalf of the client, such as court fees or expert reports.Key Term: agency method

-The firm pays a third party for services supplied to the firm (invoice in firm’s name); VAT is charged by the firm to the client when the bill is submitted.
+The firm pays a third party for services supplied to the firm (invoice in firm’s name); the firm may reclaim input VAT and must charge output VAT to the client on the disbursement when the bill is submitted.

 Agency Method